dwimsey/openshift-pvmanager/README.md

 OpenShift Persistent Volume Manager
 ===================================

-This application is currently a dirty hack to provide automatic creation of persistent volumes in OpenShift Origin environments using NFS to connect to ZFS backed storage volumes.
+This application is provides automatic creation and deletion of persistent volumes on Kubernetes clusters using NFS and ZFS.

-The basic idea is that PVManager watches an OpenShift cluster, looking for persistent volume claims that have not been fulfilled and then creates a persistent volume that matches the requirements provided for size and access modes.
+On startup several connections are made to the Kubernetes API to watch for changes to persistent volumes and persistent volume claims.
+When a change occurs, pvmanager updates a persistent volume to match the required configuration.
+Users may control created filesystem using annotations when creating a persistent volume claim.

-This is currently just a stub of a real application and needs a fair amount of work to be something used in production.
+Applications may take advantage of instant file system clones using the clone-from annotation to clone an existing PVC.

-Users may control some aspects of how the ZFS filesystem behaves using annotations:
+Users may control some aspects of how the ZFS filesystem behaves using the following annotations:

 |Annotation|Default|Description|
 |----------|-------|-----------|